Interactive Case Studies 2

 Tissue Recovery Supervisor and Medical Examiner Liaison

 Ryan received his Bachelor of Science in Human Biology from Grand Canyon University.
 He has worked for the Donor Network of Arizona for 12 years, the last 8 as the Tissue Recovery Supervisor and Medical Examiner Liaison.
-In his role he supervises and oversees the day to day operations of the recovery teams.
+In his role, he supervises and oversees the day-to-day operations of the recovery teams.
 Ryan has worked tirelessly to establish referral programs with county medical examiners throughout the state of Arizona.
-Due to this partnership Donor Network has seen an increase in non-hospital death referrals by 7,500 / year in Arizona which account for approximately 300 tissue recoveries each year.
-He is a member of the American Association of Tissue Banks (AATB), an active participant on the Recovery and Donor Eligibility Council and the AATB Education Committee.
+Due to this partnership Donor Network has seen an increase in non-hospital death referrals by 7,500 / year in Arizona which accounts for approximately 300 tissue recoveries each year.
+He is a member of the American Association of Tissue Banks (AATB), an active participant on the Recovery and Donor Eligibility Council, and the AATB Program Committee.